 What Is Tudor Architecture?

-From 1485 to 1558, craftsmen built sophisticated two-toned manor homes with a combination of Renaissance and Gothic design elements.
+Tudor architecture refers to the period between 1485 to 1558 when craftsmen built sophisticated two-toned manor homes with a combination of Renaissance and Gothic design elements.
 This transitional style continued to pop up in villages throughout England until Elizabethan architecture took over in 1558.

 Eventually, Tudor architecture fizzled out.
 It wasn't until centuries later that the design style was reborn in the United States.